All you need to know about date/time in R and SAS

 datetime

-value (when it’s represented as double) does not store timezone!- SAS datetime values are measured in seconds, beginning with 01Jan1960 00:00:00 local time.
+values (when represented as doubles) do not store time zones.- SAS datetime values are measured in seconds, beginning with 01Jan1960 00:00:00 local time.
 For example, the SAS datetime value for 01Jan1960 00:00:00 in England is 0.
 In Japan, the SAS datetime value for 01Jan1960 00:00:00 is also 0.
 There is a nine-hour difference between England and Japan.
-At the same point in time, the datetime in England and the datetime in Japan cannot be 0.
-In order to work with absolute time and datetime values, SAS supports the UTC date, time, and datetime values in time zones.
+At the same point in time, the datetime in England and the datetime in Japan cannot both be 0.
+To work with absolute time, SAS supports UTC date, time, and datetime values in time zones.
 SAS Help Center: Specifying Time Zones in SAS

 - In SAS, time zone is handled by the